seveas/git-spindle/docs/github.rst

 :command:`git config`, but only single-level keys are allowed, and the section is hardcoded to be the current account.

+.. describe:: git hub create-token [--store]

+Create a personal access token that can be used for git operations (clone, fetch, push) over http.
+Especially useful if you use two-factor authentication, as these tokens can be used instead of your password and don't require the second factor.

+The token is shown in the output of the command.
+If you specify :option:`--store`, the token will also be stored using the git credential helpers.

 .. _`profile page`: https://github.com/settings/applications